-Communications and computing technology mean many businesses can operate from almost anywhere.
+Advances in cloud and communication technology mean many businesses can operate from almost anywhere.
 Providing they have access to a reliable internet connection, it is possible for entrepreneurs to work from anywhere or to relocate to the most unlikely places.
 But what are the pros and cons of having a non-traditional base, asks Rachel Miller

 For many entrepreneurs, one of the main attractions of working for yourself is choosing where and when you work.
 Running your own business can mean no more commuting, for example, although many small businesses are still tied to traditional workplaces such as offices, shops and workshops.